Inflation Rate Drops to 18%, Food More Affordable in 10 States

 Earlier, Legit.ng reported that President Bola Tinubu issued a directive to the Federal Executive Council (FEC) to take urgent steps to reduce food prices nationwide.

-He wanted the FEC to focus on on ensuring the safe movement of farm produce across transport routes.
+He wanted the FEC to focus on ensuring the safe movement of farm produce across transport routes.

-The order was disclosed by Aliyu Sabi Abdullahi, minister of state for agriculture and food security at a one-day capacity-building workshop.
+The order was disclosed by Aliyu Sabi Abdullahi, minister of state for agriculture and food security, at a one-day capacity-building workshop.

 Proofreading by Funmilayo Aremu, copy editor at Legit.ng.